benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

   * Think of animation as a design material, not a piece of content.
   * Use it to communicate more, without adding clutter to your designs.
   * Use animation to give each project a unique personality.
-  * Animation is distracting, be mindful of people&#8217;s attention.
+  * Animation is distracting, be mindful of people's attention.

 <div id="further-reading">
   <h2>